Gethe/klipper_config/README.md

 In the repo directory, there should be separate directories with unique names used to identify a printer (eg. [~/klipper_config/ruby](ruby/) or [~/klipper_config/slate](slate/)).
-This is where printer specific files are kept, including the printer.cfg and moonraker.conf files.
+This is where printer specific files are kept to actually define its hardware capabilities.
 Each will have `[include]`s to their respective "Common" files for the various hardware and software that it uses.
-Also here is a variables.cfg for printer specific variable overrides.

-These files will be symlinked as eg. _ruby.conf, _ruby.cfg, and _variables.cfg.
+These files will be symlinked to the config folder as eg. _ruby.conf, _ruby.cfg, and _variables.cfg.

 ### Common ###